4th Year Bachelor of Arts

 What is the most rewarding part so of being a Peer Mentor?

-It is so rewarding to see my mentees feel proud of themselves and to really understand that they are not alone when it comes to university stressors.
+It is so rewarding to see my mentees succeed and grow.
+It's great to see them start to feel proud of themselves and to really understand that they are not alone when it comes to university stressors.
 I have witnessed each of my mentees become excited about university and about their accomplishments and start to enjoy school because of this.
 I am so happy that I joined this program and am able to share my knowledge and experiences with first year students because not everyone has an older sibling or friends in university that can explain different resources and processes.
 I feel that this is crucial in order to succeed in school and stay motivated to finish their programs and studies at UFV.
 University life is a major adjustment and everyone needs someone to talk to about this and help them with the questions they may be too afraid to ask just anyone and the peer mentor program gives the mentees just this.
 I truly believe it is a fantastic program and I feel honoured to be a part of it.

 Is there something in particular about the program that students should know or might find interesting?